btskinner/rworkshop/_modules/wrangle_two.md

     See spec(...) for full column specifications.

 Unlike the base R `read.table()` function, `read_delim()` prints out information about how the data were read in.
-Nothing is wrong!
+Nothing is wrong\!
 The `read_delim()` function, like many other functions in the tidyverse, assumes you’d rather have more rather than less information and so acts accordingly.